wwuracingGH/csvdataplotter/readme.md

 Type `python --version` to check that it's installed and added to your PATH.
 If it isn't, try rebooting your computer.

 Type `pip install matplotlib`.
 This installs the only library used by csv plotter.
+If pip is not found, you can also try `python -m pip install matplotlib`.

 ### CSV Plotter ###